PBS at TPAC

 or the data can be included in the batch job script as follows:

-Notice that the PBS directives are all at the start of the script, that there are no blank lines between them, and there are no other non-PBS commands until after all the PBS directives. qsub options of note:
+Notice that the PBS directives are all at the start of the script, that there are qsub options of note:

 |